Civic

 Flowers on Wheels

-Holiday Greens Workshop
+Holiday Greens

-Since 1960, the Garden Club has convened each December to make large holiday wreaths for our downtown area and buildings.
-In 1976, we joined forces with the New Canaan Beautification League.
-As a result of this collaboration, we have expanded our wreath-making efforts, and our beautiful wreaths now adorn the entrances to Town Hall, the Police Department, the Library, the Train Station,
+Since 1960, the Garden Club has convened each holiday season to make large holiday wreaths for our downtown area and buildings.
+In 1976, NCGC joined forces with the New Canaan Beautification League for this annual project.
+As a result of this collaboration, we have expanded our wreath-making efforts, and our beautiful wreaths now adorn the entrances to Town Hall, the Police Department, the Library, the Train Station, and the Nature Center.
+Continue Reading →

 Holiday Stroll

-Horticulture Therapy at Waveny Care Center
+Horticulture Therapy

 Irwin Park